Where to Go On a Malaria-free Family Safari in South Africa?

 Botswana -

-From November to May-June in the northern parts of the country: Boteti, Chobe, Ngamiland, Okavango, Tutume districts/ subdistricts.
+From November to May-June in the northern parts of the country: Boteti, Chobe, Ngamiland, Okavango, and Tutume districts/ subdistricts.

 Malawi -

-Entire country throughout the year.
+The entire country throughout the year.

 Mozambique -